 When I tell the story of what brought me to rabbinical school, my story comes out differently every time, but I always mention a crucial moment — reading Rabbi Abraham Joshua Heschel in a coffee shop in San Francisco after I graduated from college.

 From a young age, I had experienced what Heschel describes in God in Search of Man as awe and radical amazement.
 In peak moments in my life — staring up at the hundred of light bulbs in Congregation Sherith Israel or taking in a beautiful sunset on a beach along the Sonoma coast — I had become overcome by the splendor of what I experienced.
-These moments had a lasting effect on me, although, as Heschel describes, they are ineffable (they defy explanation).
+These moments had a lasting effect on me, although, as Heschel describes, they are ineffable (they defy description).

 Growing up, I generally didn’t share these experiences with other people and although I knew intuitively that Judaism could offer me access points to spirituality, I didn’t understand how a connection to the divine functioned in Judaism.
 I rarely talked about God or spirituality in Jewish contexts, and although I felt a deep connection to Judaism, I knew little about how Judaism actually worked.